 There is no single authoritative description of the types.
 There are as many interpretations as there are people teaching and learning about the types.
 Different Enneagram schools use different word labels for the types.

-For example, one school of the Enneagram types may refer to type 1 as the Perfectionist, while another as the Reformer, and another as the Good Person, etc. All the schools agree on the label of Type 1 but don't agree on what word label to use.
+For example, one school of the Enneagram types may refer to type 1 as the Perfectionist, while another as the Reformer, and another as the Good Person, etc. It can sometimes be difficult to track which type is being talked about when using these word labels.

-The word labels tend to emphasize only one potential aspect of a type.
+In addtion, the word labels tend to emphasize only one aspect of a type.
 If someone relies too much on the word label then they risk a very limited and sometimes stereotypical understanding of the type.

 Someone might say for instance "I must be a type 1 because I'm a perfectionist" when the reality is that people of different types can be perfectionistic.
 You aren't a type 1 just because you have perfectionistic tendencies.

 You may also hear something like "she can't be a type 1 because she's not a perfectionist" when perfectionism may or may not be how type 1 gets expressed through personality for a particular individual.

 Also, since the numbers are used to place the types on the symbol, it can be easier to visualize other concepts that can be seen on the symbol by referring to the types by number.